 It’s important to note that many offices may charge fees to check eyewear that is not made by them and that there may be fees for rechecking a patient’s refraction when glasses are made by another source.

 Discomfort that lasts longer than a couple of weeks means it’s time to call your optometrist.
 Persistent symptoms like headaches, dizziness, or blurry vision can indicate that your glasses aren’t well suited to your eyes and need adjusting.
 Your optometrist will double check the prescription of the glasses among other things to ensure that the new glasses are right for you.

-If you need new glasses or are having a hard time adjusting to a new pair, don’t hesitate to contact Honest Eye Doctor to schedule an appointment with the East Round Rock eye doctor.
+If you need new glasses or are having a hard time adjusting to a new pair, don’t hesitate to contact Honest Eye Doctor to schedule an appointment with the Palm Valley Round Rock eye doctor.